 A top-notch botanical garden, museums and vibrant warehouse district draw visitors to Wichita.
-Thousands of daffodils nod their cheerful yellow faces at spring visitors to Botanica, the Wichita Gardens, while the city's Old Town packs in more than 100 shops and restaurants.
+Thousands of daffodils nod their cheerful yellow faces at spring visitors to Botanica gardens, while the city's Old Town packs in more than 100 shops and restaurants.
 Make sure to visit the Old Cowtown Museum, which captures the rowdy spirit of Wichita’s early days, and the Wichita Art Museum.

 Spring in Cincinnati comes in two waves.
 The first: a pride-filled Opening Day parade through town and a hope-filled game at the Reds' Great American Ball Park.
 The second: Bulbs bursting in parks overlooking the Ohio River and in the Queen City's diverse neighborhoods.

 In the quiet early season among Lake Michigan's bluffs, Port Washington offers biking, bird-watching and historical tours.
 Staircases dot the town dubbed the City of Seven Hills; for a flatter journey, the paved, 37-mile Interurban Trail follows a former electric-train line from downtown out through woodlands, over Cedar Creek and past farmland.
 Guidebooks in hand, birders flock to the trail each spring.
 When spring rain drives adventurers off the trail, they return to town, where the state's largest collection of pre-Civil War buildings houses shops and restaurant.